This Program works with business and industry

 provide innovative waste management practices.

-Pollution Prevention spans the entire Environmental Health Section.
+Pollution Prevention spans the entire Department of Environmental Quality.

 Pollution prevention is reducing waste at its source.
 Simply put,